sharmin6630/Coursera-Python-for-Everybody-Specialization/README.md

 - <a href="https://www.coursera.org/learn/python-databases">Using Databases with Python</a>
 - <a href="https://www.coursera.org/learn/python-data-visualization">Capstone: Retrieving, Processing, and Visualizing Data with Python</a>

-**Only exercises requiring written code are included in this repository**
+**Only assignments requiring written code are included in this repository**